vita-rust/deblockator/README.md

 proper allocator available.

-The `deblockator` allocator relies on another allocator to obtain data blocks, and then uses classic allocation techniques to provide smaller memory chunks within those blocks.
+The `deblockator` allocator relies on another allocator to obtain data blocks, and then uses a classic linked-list approachs to provide smaller memory chunks within those blocks.
+This allows growing a virtually infinite heap without needing to preallocate a large block on startup.

 ## Usage